 Our office supports parishes, requesting help in the formation of and programming for their own youth ministry programs.
 We offer parish visits and many resources through the Diocesan Resource Center.
 Also assist parishes by offering grants to support youth mission trips and other creative opportunities to partner with other parishes.

-Every three years the Episcopal Church sponsors the Episcopal Youth Event, which is the largest gathering of youth in the Church.
+Every three years The Episcopal Church sponsors the Episcopal Youth Event, which is the largest gathering of youth in the Church.
 The Diocesan Youth Ministries organizes participation for our youth in the amazing event.
+Youth applications are now being accepted to serve on the EYE20 Planning Team.

 The safety of our youth is very important to us, therefore we oversee the “Safeguarding God’s Children” program and ensure that all adults attending youth events have been trained.